-A 24-bed progressive care unit is located on the second floor of the new patient tower, along with a 12-bed intensive care unit and a 19-bed medical unit.
+A 24-bed progressive care unit is located on the second floor of the new patient tower, along with a 12-bed intensive care unit (PCU and ICU).
 As with the third and fourth floor, there is a separate waiting area for families of patients that contains a kitchenette and TV so families don't have to wait in the public lobby.

 Natural light from large windows at the end of each corridor make the hallways leading to the patient rooms more inviting, while the curvature of the building breaks the line of sight, enhancing patients' privacy.